EIFY/EIFY.github.io/_posts/2025-07-21-grokking-baseline-revisited.md

 Inline with <d-cite key="EssentialAI2025muongrokking"></d-cite>, we find that AdamW with tuned LR and WD coefficient to be a strong baseline for the task of modular addition and multiplication in comparison to modified $$\perp$$AdamW and variants of Muon.
-In fact, with the tasks solved within 150 epochs, perhaps it is imperative to question whether such training dynamics should still be called "grokking" and whether other common grokking tasks can be similarly solved efficiently with tuned LR and WD.
+In fact, with the tasks solved within 150 epochs, perhaps we should question whether such training dynamics should still be called "grokking" and whether other common grokking tasks can be similarly solved efficiently with tuned LR and WD.
 To the extent that it is still relevant, the AdamW baseline for grokking may be hard to improve upon significantly.